 Training up Stink Bug finders

-The field trip was part of Creepy Crawlies Meets Primary Production, an Unlocking Curious Minds project that’s supported by the BioHeritage Challenge.
+The field trip was part of Creepy Crawlies Meets Primary Production, an Unlocking Curious Minds project that was supported by the BioHeritage Challenge.
 Led by Scion’s Dr Steve Pawson, Creepy Crawlies has taught more than 500 primary school students about pest management and biosecurity since it was launched in February this year.
 Last month’s field trip included students from Kaitao Intermediate, Te Rangihakahaka, Rotorua Intermediate and Kaingaroa Forest School.

 “Earlier in the year, the students received hands-on, House of Science pest management and biosecurity learning kits which they worked through in their classrooms, followed by a visit from Scion scientists,” Steve says.